 The emissions of carbon dioxide (CO2) are an objective result of the civilizational development of the world.
 Ensuring a steady decline in CO2 emissions in the conditions of economic growth and social welfare requires a structural analysis of systemic dependencies.
 The purpose of the study is to investigate the contribution of different socio-economic factors to the changes in carbon dioxide emissions.
 A decomposition analysis is performed to examine the pace of CO2 emission changes in relation to changes in: emissivity of gross domestic product (GDP), productivity of man-hours, number of employees and working time per employee.
 Statistical data refer to the Polish economy in the period of 1990—2015.
+The results provided in this paper show that the economic growth in Poland had the most noticeable contribution to CO2 emission changes.
+The solid growth of economy was accompanied by decreasing emissivity of GDP.
+The increase in the labour supply, observed in some periods, contributed to the relative growth of that factor in pollutant emission changes.
+Considering the growing labour productivity, efforts to increase employment should be correlated with decreasing number of working hours per employee.

 emissivity of GDP, CO2 emissions, pollution, economic growth